Amorano/Jovi_GLSL/README.md

 If you need to omit fields, like a minimum, just place the token separator (;) by itself, for example:

-uniform float num; // 0.5; ; 10
+`uniform float num; // 0.5; ; 10`

-This would clip the upper-bound to 10 and allow the number to go to -system maximum.
+This would allow the number to have a lower bound of -system maximum and clip the upper-bound at 10.

 <!---------------------------------------------------------------------------->